Drive Trailhead Engagement

 Another popular event is a badge-a-thon.
 Reward learners for completing the most badges in a set amount of time.
 Create badge-a-thon teams to encourage teammates to help one another finish their hands-on challenges.
 What’s more fun than debugging while the clock is ticking?

 To keep team members actively learning and building skills, tie Trailhead in to your communication strategy.
-There are many ways to mention Trailhead learning opportunities in the channels you already use to share information.
+While messaging should be consistent, there are various ways to mention Trailhead learning opportunities in the channels you already use to share information.

 Adding a learning focus to your regular communications shows your team that Trailhead is relevant to their careers.